drycc/workflow/src/applications/using-dockerfiles.md

 * The Docker image must contain [bash](https://www.gnu.org/software/bash/) to run processes.

 !!! note
-    Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `deis config:set PORT=5000`.
+    Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `drycc config:set PORT=5000`.
 See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for more info.

 ## Create an Application

-Use `deis create` to create an application on the [Controller][].
+Use `drycc create` to create an application on the [Controller][].

-    $ deis create
+    $ drycc create
     Creating application... done, created folksy-offshoot
-    Git remote deis added
+    Git remote drycc added

 ## Push to Deploy

-Use `git push deis master` to deploy your application.
+Use `git push drycc master` to deploy your application.

-    $ git push deis master
+    $ git push drycc master
     Counting objects: 13, done.
     Delta compression using up to 8 threads.
     Compressing objects: 100% (13/13), done.